sgl-project/ome/site/content/en/docs/concepts/benchmark.md

 ## Example Configuration

-Here's an example of a BenchmarkJob configuration:
+Here's an example of a BenchmarkJob configuration using OCI Object Storage:

 ```yaml
 apiVersion: ome.io/v1beta1